 Victoria’s Commission for Children and Young People (CCYP) have powers to oversee and enforce organisations’ compliance with the Victorian Standards under the Child Wellbeing and Safety Act 2005 (Vic).

-The following online training material and policy templates have been developed and customised for the Aquatics industry, which are as follows:
+The following online training material and policy templates are developed and customised for the Aquatics industry, which are as follows:

-- Child Safe Training Hub Platform – you can get started with the FREE introduction module
+- Child Safe Training Hub Platform so, begin with the FREE introduction module

-- Webinars with Child Safeguard and WWSS – watch here
+- Webinars with Child Safeguard and WWSS and you can watch here

 - Resources produced by the Commission for Children and Young People.